fun things to do with kids in san francisco california

 San Francisco

 San Francisco is our own "backyard," and we have many favorite things to do with kids.
 It's an ocean city, and you're never far from the San Francisco Bay.
-Watch barking sea lions at Pier 39, stroll down the Embarcadero, fly kites at Marina Green, ride horses through Golden Gate Park, take the cable cars, climb to the top of Coit Tower you'll feel like you're on top of the world.
+Watch barking sea lions at Pier 39, stroll down the Embarcadero, fly kites at Marina Green, take the cable cars, climb to the top of Coit Tower you'll feel like you're on top of the world.

-Tip: Don't miss our top picks for children's books on France, recommended by the staff of Travel for Kids, see below.
+Tip: Don't miss our top picks for children's books on San Francisco, recommended by the staff of Travel for Kids, see below.

 Fisherman's Wharf and Pier 39